Luigian/Php_Piscine/day05/ex10/README.md

-# Piscine_Php / day05 / ex09 : Short films
+# Piscine_Php / day05 / ex10 : Aren’t we good here?

 ## Description
-Create the request to display the number of ’short films’ (with a duration smaller or equal to 42) in a column named ’nb_short-films’.
+Create the request to display the title in a ’Title’ column, the summary in a ’Summary’ column and the prod_year of every ’erotic’ movie ordered by descending production year.

 ## Installation
 `mysql db_lusanche < day05/base-student.sql > output.tab;` | add 'film' table to our database.